howtographql/howtographql/content/backend/graphql-python/4-authentication.md

 ![](http://i.imgur.com/zqz6miO.png)

 ### Authenticating a User
-In modern web applications – when clients and servers are different applications – authentication generally happens with *Tokens*.
+In modern web applications – when clients and servers are different applications – authentication generally happens with *tokens*.
 The client gets a token during the authentication process and send it on all subsequent requests.
 One of the most used methods is [JWT](https://jwt.io/).

-Unfortunately, neither Django or Graphene comes with the token approach builtin, so you are going to use *Sessions* to accomplish the same task.
+Unfortunately, neither Django or Graphene comes with the token approach builtin, so you are going to use *sessions* to accomplish the same task.
 Sessions are little pieces of information the server can store and retrieve from the client.

 But keep in mind this method may not be recommend for production systems!
 Take a loot at JWT if you need to go this way!